-The extension of the deck to accommodate the new kids play area will also not have any visual impact on the setting or character of the Manly Wharf heritage item.
+The extension of the deck to accommodate the new kids play area with the historic boat will also not have any visual impact on the setting or character of the Manly Wharf heritage item.
 The siting of this new play area on the eastern side of the retail wing where there are no direct sightlines towards the significant spaces of the wharf (like the clerestory or Corso façade) means that this area will have no discernible impact on the heritage item.
+Likewise, the historic boat within this extended deck is not at a scale that overwhelms or dominates the wharf.